nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Note:**
 >
 > * All fields are compulsory.
-> * The NRIC serves as a unique identifier for each patient.
 > * A patient will not be added if the NRIC given is already associated with another patient in MediBase3.
 An error message will be displayed in this case.
+> * The new patient will be added to the end of the patient list in the GUI.
 > * Refer to the [Parameter Details](#Parameter-Details) section for more information on the constraints of each parameter.

 Examples: